hu17889/go_spider/README.md

 **Functions:**

 - Clawler startup functions: Get, GetAll, Run
-- Main moduler setting: AddPipeline(could have severl pipeline moduler), SetScheduler, SetDownloader
+- Main moduler setting: AddPipeline(could have several pipeline modulers), SetScheduler, SetDownloader
 - Config setting: SetExitWhenComplete, SetThreadnum(concurrent number), SetSleepTime(sleep time after one crawl)
-- Monitor: OpenFileLog, OpenFileLogDefault(open file log function, logged by **mlog** package), CloseFileLog, OpenStrace(open strace info print on screen by stderr), CloseStrace
+- Monitor: OpenFileLog, OpenFileLogDefault(open file log function, logged by **mlog** package), CloseFileLog, OpenStrace(open tracing info printed on screen by stderr), CloseStrace

 ### Downloader

-**Summary:** Spider gets Request in Scheduler that has url needed be crawled.
-Then Downloader download the result(html, json, jsonp, text) of the Request.
-Result is saved in Page for parsing process in PageProcesser.
+**Summary:** Spider gets a Request in Scheduler that has url to be crawled.
+Then Downloader downloads the result(html, json, jsonp, text) of the Request.
+The result is saved in Page for parsing in PageProcesser.
-Html parsing is depend on **goquery** package.
-Json parsing is depend on **simplejson** package.
-Jsonp will be transform to json.
-Text represents plain text content without parser.
+Html parsing is based on **goquery** package.
+Json parsing is based on **simplejson** package.
+Jsonp will be conversed to json.
+Text form represents plain text content without parser.

 **Functions:**